Carole Pope: 1968–1988: Rough Trade

+1988–1999: Solo Beginnings

-Pope sang the role of Primavera Nicholson in the COC production of R. Murray Schafer's Patria I in November 1987, and issued her debut solo single in 1988 - a cover of The Flirtations' 1968 soul hit, Nothing but a Heartache, with the self-penned "I'm Not Blind" as the B-side.
-In 1991, she moved to Los Angeles to pursue opportunities in soundtrack work and acting.
-This was followed by an EP, Radiate, in 1995.
-Two years later, Pope provided the voice for the schoolteacher in the animated version of Pippi Longstocking, and in 1999 playwright Bryden MacDonald staged Shaking the Foundations, a musical revue based on the music of Rough Trade.
+After Rough Trade disbanded, Pope released her debut solo single in 1988, which was a cover of The Flirtations' 1968 soul hit, Nothing but a Heartache.
+The B-side was her self-penned song, I'm Not Blind.
+She relocated to Los Angeles in 1989 to pursue opportunities in soundtrack work and acting, and produced the soundtrack for The Silencer, a thriller movie directed by Amy Goldstein, which was released in 1992.

+In 1995, Pope announced she was no longer living in Los Angeles.
+That same year, she released her debut EP, Radiate, featuring drummer Jack Irons.
+A music video was produced to promote the EP's third track, Kiss The Ground.
+Pope also starred in the cabaret, Quiet Please, There's a Bitter, Petulant Diva on Stage, at Buddies in Bad Times Theatre.
+In 1997, Pope provided the voice for the schoolteacher in the animated version of Pippi Longstocking, and in 1999 playwright Bryden MacDonald staged Shaking the Foundations, a musical revue based on the music of Rough Trade.

+2000–2005: Release of autobiography and first solo album

 In 2000, Random House published Pope's autobiography, Anti Diva.
 The book included Pope's first public acknowledgement that she had been in a relationship with British singer Dusty Springfield in the early 1980s.
 That year she and Staples contributed a track to the Dusty Springfield tribute album Forever Dusty: Homage to an Icon.
 Anti Diva also revealed fleeting 1970s dalliances with comic actress Andrea Martin and music producer Bob Ezrin.
 Years later, Pope discussed attending Dusty Springfield's funeral where she spent time with the Pet Shop Boys, amongst other notables.

 Soon afterwards, Pope re-recorded the Rough Trade single "High School Confidential" for the Queer as Folk season 1 soundtrack and appeared in the Toronto production of The Vagina Monologues in 2001.
 She would then move to New York City to continue writing and recording.
 In 2005, 21 years after her last EP, Pope returned to Los Angeles and released Transcend, her debut full-length solo album.